Marginal/XPlane2Blender/XPlaneReadme.txt

 You can import multiple scenery files and re-export them as a single file.
-But note that the X-Plane .obj file format only supports the use of one texture bitmap file, so you'll have to create a single texture bitmap (x and y sizes must be a power of two) and remap all the object textures onto it before exporting.
+But note that the X-Plane .obj file format only supports the use of one texture bitmap, so you'll have to create a single texture bitmap file and remap all the scenery textures onto it before exporting.

 Exporting